Sending outsiders may seem logical, but it skips obvious truths and can present people as things, instead of people.

-It is better to employ an energetically charged individual who seeks to capture their visions of a place their ancestors and family are from.
+It is better to employ an energetically charged individual who seeks to capture personal visions of a place their ancestors and family are from.
 Better still, where they’re from.
 We need this to happen, to stop the stereotyping and photographing from concentrate that is published.
-If anything at all, to stop the hacks of news from a ravenous need to print the words of ‘Islamist’ next to every brown or black person related and/or unrelated to the story in question, exhibiting a very conscious, careless use of the word.
+If anything, to stop the hacks of news from a ravenous need to print the words of ‘Islamist’ next to every brown or black person related and/or unrelated to the story in question, exhibiting a very conscious, careless use of the word.

 The results are published stories of condescending tone designed to last a day, until the following issue emerges, erasing the contents of a feature filled with pretentious musings that impact the way we’re thought of.
 Here today, forgotten tomorrow, but remembered the way they wish us to be seen.

 The works of those native to their country far surpasses the traveller.
 When opportunities are given to others, we the viewer, are rewarded with local perspectives instead of repurposed ones.

 Has anything been achieved from the involvement of white western writers/photographers when there are plenty of talented, capable individuals who live all over the world?
 I once found myself faced by a white photographer who attempted to justify their need to intrude in a country with their camera on a whim, claiming they ‘felt an attachment’.
 Feeling and connection can be restored by photographers whose mother tongue originates from the country they once came/are from.

 Not long ago, I attended a NUJ London branch meeting where I questioned the Financial Times’ photo editor over a lack of commisisons to people of colour and local photographers.
 She noted she knew African photographer’s were angry they were not commissioned for the Daesh kidnapping story.
 But ideas on how to counter this were lacking.
 I say, it’s very easy to fix.

 What is to be gained from sending outsiders?
 Nothing.
 No rebuttals.
 There are no excuses to justify the selection of outsiders because the reality is, the news and publishing industry is a racist steamroller intent on speeding up.